CWanamaker is an engineer, thinker, and philosopher ready to explore all facets of life.

 Changing the direction of an organization is not something that is easy to complete.
-In fact, one study suggest that more than 70% of organizational changes fail.
+In fact, one study suggests that more than 70% of organizational changes fail.
 There are many reasons for this.
 Fortunately, the issue of change management has been studied at great length; industry experts have come up with many methods that outline the process to transform an organization.
 Two of the most common methods in use today are John Kotter's 8-step method and Prosci's 3-phase method.
 Both methods have proven track records.
 In this article I will discuss an overview of each method and provide a brief comparison of the two.

 John Kotter's 8 Steps to Change

 Introduced in the 1995 book Leading Change, the author and Harvard business professor John Kotter's 8-step process for change is a world-renowned methodology for transforming modern organizations.
 In a fast-paced world, keeping organizations relevant and efficient requires constant transformation and adjustment.
 Kotter's 8-step process is a great method for implementing and managing change in a way that can sustainably transform organizations.
 The components to Kotter's change management model are described in detail below.